 While offering further enhanced control over four decks of Traktor, this controller also comes with a mapping for Ableton Live, so unlike the DJ3 will be of interest to DJ/producers who use Ableton as well as just multi-deck Traktor DJs.
 Let’s take a closer look…

-Just like the DJ3, this is a well made, compact DJ controller, with the same form factor as its sister unit, as well as the same overall concept: it’s a controller (not a sound interface, ie there’s no build-in audio circuitry – you’ll need to use a suitable DJ sound card with it), and it is designed for live, professional use, with high quality faders and buttons.
+Just like the DJ3, this is a well made, compact DJ controller, with the same form factor as its sister unit, as well as the same overall concept: it’s a controller (not a sound interface, ie there’s no built-in audio circuitry – you’ll need to use a suitable DJ sound card with it), and it is designed for live, professional use, with high-quality faders and buttons.

 The Traktor mapping

 The Traktor mapping is perhaps even more ingenious than that of the DJ3.
 This controller is specifically designed for the DJ who performs with four decks and prefers lots of EQ and filtering.
 It would certainly suit you if you’re the type of DJ who meticulously beatgrids his tunes before a performance, as although there are phase nudge buttons, the standard transport controls are limited to play and sync.

 It is still possible to set and manipulate cue points, though.
 In fact, the top section of the controller broadly has the same functions as described for the DJ3 – there are effects, pitch/tempo adjust, looping, master levels and so on.
 The library functions have moved to the aforementioned bottom right knob.
 Remember too that everything is doubled up with the red “shift” button, and that knobs have push-to-click additional functionality.